usnpeepoo/cmss13-design-docs/xeno/shields.md

 <!-- An abstract is a short blurb, about a paragraph or two, succinctly describing your feature.
 This should mostly be "why", but can include "what". -->

-Removing shields is something that's been requested for a long time.
-It will primarily involve removing shields from all castes (other than rav and crusher) and replacing them with other abilities or miscellaneous balance changes.
+Reworking shields is something that's been requested for a long time.
+It will primarily involve reworking shields shields on all castes (other than rav and crusher) and replacing them with other abilities or miscellaneous balance changes.
 There are a variety of detailed reasons explained in the reasons section below.

+Shields will be reworked into a wider variety of "buff abilities".

 Shields, or buffs like them, exist to give xenos more durability and strength - basically to increase their survivability not in the form of a simple heal.
 It should be clear to players when this xeno is more durable, and should also not persist off the frontline or majorly interfere with how you fight a specific caste when they are applied.